Manuel-ETH-Bachelor-Thesis/RL_FT/README.md

    source .venv/bin/activate
    ```
 To test the environment run `make test` in the activated environment and to wipe the environment run `make clean`.

-## Approach
-This project aims to extract relevant behaviour from pre-trained computationally heavy foundation Diffusion Models to achieve similar task performance on high-frequency edge robotics.
-The approach follows the Teacher-Student Distillation model:
-* **The Teacher (Diffusion Policy)**: A pre-trained Diffusion Model capable of expressive, multi-modal behaviour hindered by slow inference times.
-* **The Expert (DPPO)**: The Diffusion Policy is fine-tuned and generalized using Diffusion Proximal Policy Optimization in a simulated environment using reward shaping and domain randomization.
-* **The Student (GMM-SAC Distillation)**: The fine-tuned behviour is distilled into an efficient Gaussian Mixture Model - Soft Actor-Critic policy enabling low latency execution on edge hardware.

 ## Repository
 This codebase is built modularly using **Hydra** for configuration management and **dm_control** for dynamic XML scene composition.
 Robots, scenes, and RL algorithms can easily be swapped without rewriting Python logic.